vectorlang/vector/README.md

 on the VM during provisioning.
 Run `scons` in the root directory of this project ("/vagrant/" on the VM).
 Available targets are the default target (which builds the compiler) and 'test' (which runs tests).

+You can find documentation in the `doc` directory.
+If you have pandoc installed, you can build the documentation into a pdf by running `scons doc`.